 24 1 / 2013

-Three months ago I had my first experience with OS X. Looking at it from the Ubuntu refugee point of view all the broken things are fixed, all the working ideas done better.
-You can think of a Mac as wonderful genius in every sense of the way distribution of Linux.
+Three months ago I had my first experience with OS X. Considering Mac from an Ubuntu refugee point of view all of what was broken is now fixed and all of what has worked is now done better.
+Mac simply stands out as wonderful genius in every sense of the way distribution of Linux.

 Graphical interface for remote file operations stuff is Cyberduck.

-System information is being obtained with Activity Monitor, and to make it look cooler install MiStat from the App Store.
+All this greatness of MacOSX yet some maintenance is sadly still unavoidable.
+For discovering what is taking up all your disk space look at Disk Inventory X System information is being obtained with Activity Monitor, to make it look cooler install MiStat from the App Store.

-Overall I’m very pleased with my Mac, the system is much more stable, user experience is awesome.
-Best of all the laptop disappears, it allows you to forget it’s there and focus on being productive.
+Overall I am very filled with joy, the system is much more stable, user experience is awesome.
+The best part is that the OS disappears, both software and hardware.
+It works so good you just forget it’s there, it’s the one tool that truly allows you to forget it’s there and focus on being productive.
 Smartest life improvement decision of 2012.

 September 30 2014 Apple recent OS releases have changed some stuff.
 I’ve edited the post to reflect that.